 Global Impacts: a summary

-The objective of the Global Impacts Report is to gain a clear understanding of the environmental and organisational impacts of the MSC’s certification and ecolabelling program.
-The report presents independent data, which enable an understanding of how well the MSC is achieving its objectives.
+The objective of the MSC Global Impacts Report is to demonstrate the environmental and organisational impacts of the MSC’s certification and ecolabelling program.

 The 2015 report is the third in the series and contains data up to the end of December 2014.
 It provides updated results for each of the MSC's 22 key performance indicators to demonstrate how the MSC's objectives are being achieved.

 The first Global Impacts Report was launched in 2013 and demonstrated that almost all fisheries in the MSC program make significant improvements to their operations.
 The 2015 edition shows that this trend is continuing.

 - Program update: At the end of 2014, a total of 231 fisheries were certified against the MSC Fisheries Standard with a further 88 in assessment.
 The number of Chain of Custody certificates increased from 2543 in 2013 to 2791 in 2014.

 - Geographic growth: The global reach of the MSC program continues to grow.
 MSC certified fisheries are now based in 35 countries; Chain of Custody certificates are now held by companies in 72 countries; and MSC ecolabelled products are now available in 97 countries.

 - Program accessibility: Nineteen fisheries have now met MSC certification in developing countries and 12 are in assessment.
 The MSC continues to promote its to help small scale and developing world fisheries meet the MSC Standard.

 - Continual improvements: MSC certified fisheries are continuing to make significant improvements to their operations.
 Since 2000, 615 action plans for improvements have been completed by MSC certified fisheries, with a total of 1100 expected by 2020.